-"The single largest component of [an organization] that adds value is great management, and the single largest destroyer of value is bad management."1 Arin Ain, Kronos CEO
+"The single largest component of [an organization] that adds value is great management, and the single largest destroyer of value is bad management."
+Arin Ain, Kronos CEO

 People join organizations and leave bosses.
-I created The Manager's Everyday Toolbox to support managers at all levels in fulfilling their complex responsibilities to achieve lasting results and build successful teams.
+I created The Manager's Everyday Toolbox to support managers at all levels in fulfilling their complex responsibilities to build successful teams and achieve lasting results.